-If you are pregnant, it's natural you may be feeling increased anxiety and distress while there is COVID-19 in Aotearoa New Zealand.
-Find out what you can do to help keep you and your baby safe and what to expect from your maternity carer.
+COVID-19 is now established in New Zealand so there is always a chance of being exposed.
+If you are pregnant, find out what you can do to help keep you and your baby safe and what to expect from your maternity carers.

 - recent evidence shows that pregnancy may increase the risk of developing severe symptoms of COVID-19, which can lead to complications with pregnancy

 - the evidence also shows that COVID-19 immunisation during pregnancy is very effective at preventing severe symptoms